 The PPC rate for mobile devices looks promising.
 Almost two-thirds of users click on an ad, and 20% make at least one purchase per week.
 That's a fantastic conversion rate for mobile ads.

-Ads statistics show 83% of people would like to filter the most irritating ads.
-Furthermore, considering most new antivirus solutions and VPN services come with built-in ad-blockers, this number is set to grow even further.
+Ads statistics reveal that 81% of people use ad-blockers to filter out the most irritating of them.
+They will grow further as most new antivirus solutions and VPN services have built-in ad-blockers.

 How effective is PPC?